UCSD-E4E/smartfin-docs/manufacturing_procedures/README.md

 Rotate the mold so that the resin inlets are facing upwards

+Prepare the resin
+- 240 mL resin, 40 ml hardener
+- Mix until consistent, then use vacuum pot to remove air bubbles

 Fill resin to top of inlets
+- Add a small amount (~50mL), then tilt the mold side to side to ensure there are no air pockets in the tip of the fin before pouring the remaining resin.
 * Vibrate mold to release large air pockets?

 Transfer to Pressure Vessel